Shippable/docs/sources/provision/tutorial/provision-gcp-vm-ansible.md

 ######ii. integration resource named `gcp_gce_creds`

-Your Google Cloud JSON file for service account are securely stored in this integration.
+The Google Cloud JSON file for your service account is securely stored in this integration.

-To let Ansible interact with GCP, we will export `JSON_key` stored in this resource into a file at runtime.
+To enable Ansible interaction with GCP, we will export the JSON key stored in this resource into a file at runtime.

 Detailed info about `integration` resource is [here](/platform/workflow/resource/integration).

 ######iv. params resource named `gcp_gce_info`

-We store information like **instance_ip**, which are created during the execution of your playbook, in a `params` resource.
+We store information like **instance_ip**, **gce_tag_Role**, and **gce_name**, which are created during the execution of your playbook, in a `params` resource.
 Downstream jobs can access this information programmatically if required.
-For example, a separate jobs that deploys to the machine will need to know the instance IP and ID.
+For example, a separate job that deploys to the machine will need to know the instance IP.

 Detailed info about `params` resource is [here](/platform/workflow/resource/params).